Maumasi/log-me/README.md

 # log-me
 </br>
 **log-me** is a simple logging tool you can use to log events to a log file within your project.
-You can think of this as a more powerful ` console.log() ` except you can turn this one off when you don't need logs to the terminal riddled all over the place.
+You can think of this as a more powerful ` console.log() ` except you can turn this one off when you don't need logs riddled all over the place in the terminal.
 </br>

 ### Important: